 In June 2015, we entered into another license agreement with Radboud.
 Under the terms of this license agreement, the Company has an exclusive, sublicensable, world-wide royalty-bearing license under certain Radboud patent rights to develop, make, have made, use, sell offer for sale and import of certain licensed products of Radboud for use in all prophylactic and therapeutic uses in the field of Usher syndrome.
 Pursuant to the terms of the license agreement, the Company is obligated to pay Radboud net-sales-related royalties which shall be determined on a product-by-product and country-by-country basis.
 If the Company is required to pay any third party royalties, it may deduct that amount from that which is owed to Radboud.
-Radboud shall provide human resources, materials, facilities and equipment that are necessary for preclinical and clinical trials and if the Company does not purchase such trial facilities from Radboud, it is required to pay net-sales-related royalties into one of the two lump-sum royalty options depending on whether it elects to convert prior to or after regulatory approval has been filed.
+Radboud shall provide human resources, materials, facilities and equipment that are necessary for preclinical and clinical trials and if the Company does not purchase such trial facilities from Radboud, it is required to pay an increased net-sales-related royalty.
+In the Company's sole discretion, it may elect to convert the obligation to pay net-sales-related royalties into one of the two lump-sum royalty options depending on whether it elects to convert prior to or after regulatory approval has been filed.
 The license agreement will remain in effect until the date on which all patent applications and all granted patents ensuing from such applications have expired or is terminated earlier in accordance with the agreement.
-Either party may terminate the agreement if the other party is in default.
+Either party may terminate the agreement if the other party is in default of a material obligation under the agreement which has not been cured within 30 days of notice of such default.
 Either party may also terminate the agreement if the other party declares bankruptcy, dissolves, liquidates or the like.
 Radboud may also terminate the agreement if the Company does not pay any amount owed under the agreement and such payment remains overdue for at least 30 days after receiving notice from Radboud of the amount due.